magyarkuti/linear-algebra/docs/README.md

     Week 12.
 ```
 No reschedule or makeup of the mini quizzes.
-* The Final Exam is scheduled to the first week of the examination period.
+* The written exam is organizeded to 19 of December, 10 am, Building C, XI.
+The [Mock exam](http://web.uni-corvinus.hu/magyarkuti/mock.pdf) helps you to be prepared.
+Taking part is compulsory for all!

 ### Grading
 - You will receive 5-5 points at maximum for your 4 Mini quizzes, but the best 3 is form 15 points.
 25 points for the Final exam.
 Thus 40 points can be collected during the written part of examination.